gurpiarbassi/gurpiarbassi.github.io/_posts/2025-04-21-Hexagonal.md

     }
 }

-The test above demonstrates how we can test our REST API endpoints while maintaining proper test isolation through the `@Transactional` annotation.
+The test above demonstrates how we can test our REST API endpoints maintaining proper test isolation through the `@Transactional` annotation.
 Let's also look at how we test our message-driven components:

 ```java
 @SpringBootTest